badasswp/search-and-replace/readme.txt

 = 🔌🎨 Plug and Play or Customize =

 The Search & Replace for Block Editor plugin is built to work right out of the box.
-Simply install and start using.
+Simply install, activate and start using.

 Want to add your personal touch?
 All of our documentation can be found [here](https://github.com/badasswp/search-and-replace).
 You can override the plugin's behaviour with custom logic of your own using [hooks](https://github.com/badasswp/search-and-replace?tab=readme-ov-file#hooks).